 Food

 There are great restaurants such as the Poke-Poke.
-It is a Hawaiian seafood restaurant that is right next to the beach.
-Gjusta is a bakery that is well-known for folding fresh fruit slices and turning them into a sugar-glazed dough.
+It is a Hawaiian seafood restaurant right next to the beach.
+Gjusta is a bakery that is well-known for folding fresh fruit slices and turning them into sugar-glazed dough.
 They have top-notch, handmade pasta.

 Koreatown

-This town has an interesting and balanced Art Deco history with a 21st-century building boom that has turned Koreatown into one of L.A. most vibrant neighborhoods.
+This town has an interesting and balanced Art Deco history with a 21st-century building boom that has turned Koreatown into one of L.A.'s most vibrant neighborhoods.

 6th Street has an awesome stretch of restaurants and bars.
 The area includes Metro’s Purple Line.
 This will allow you to skip the struggle of street parking.
-Keep in mind that this town is packed tightly and includes a city center that is open all day long.
+Keep in mind that this town is packed tightly and consists of a city center that is open all day long.

-The massive, 24-hour Wi Spa is the largest Koreatown saunas.
-It includes treatment rooms, hot tubs, dry and steam saunas, sleeping rooms, a restaurant, and co-ed-jimjilbang.
+The massive, 24-hour Wi Spa is the largest Koreatown sauna.
+It includes treatment rooms, hot tubs, dry and steam saunas, sleeping rooms, and a restaurant.

 Where To Stay